bryceaskey/scutellariaMetabolites/README.md

 Note that *Scutellaria* plants are "non-model" organisms, which means that there are a couple of extra processing and error checking steps necessary as compared to an analysis workflow that would be applied to data from a "model" organism, such as *Arabidopsis thaliana*.

-## 1. Setting up a hipergator account
+## 1. Setting up hipergator
 <a name="setting-up-hipergator"></a>
+The ufrc wiki provides a [pretty good guide](https://help.rc.ufl.edu/doc/Getting_Started) on how to set up a hipergator account.
+The first step is to request an account from your supervisor.
+Assuming that your supervisor has already set up a group with allocated resources in hipergator, just submit a [request account form](https://www.rc.ufl.edu/access/request-account/).
+Once your supervisor approves the account request, you should receive an email from ufrc stating that your account has been created.

 ## 2. Submitting jobs in hipergator
 <a name="submitting-jobs"></a>